elaine-chen-brown/CS1320-final-project/README.md

 4. Open a browser window and go to "localhost:8080" to see the site

 ## Current Progress
-- Home page, search page, and article page hardcoded
+- Home, search, article, and about us pages hardcoded
-- Subscribe button resizing fixed
+- Subscribe button fixed
+- Responsive text and elements

 ## Design Decisions
 ### Title font